Valeriia Peremeta

-Valeriia Peremeta (born 25 September 2007) is a Ukrainian rhythmic gymnast.
+Valeriia Peremeta (born 25 September 2007) is a retired Ukrainian rhythmic gymnast.
 She won a bronze medal with the Ukrainian group at the 2024 European Championships in 3 ribbon and 2 balls.
 She represented Ukraine at the 2024 Summer Olympics, where the group finished seventh in the all-around.

 Career

 2024

 Peremeta joined the Ukrainian senior national group in 2024.
 She debuted at the Tartu Grand Prix where Ukraine swept the gold medals in the all-around and both event finals.
 At the Athens World Cup, they finished 13th in the all-around and fourth in the 5 hoops final.
 Then at the Sofia World Cup, they finished 10th in the all-around and seventh in the 5 hoops final.
 At the 2024 European Championships in Budapest, the group finished sixth in the all-around and fifth in the 5 hoops final.
 They then won the bronze medal in the 3 ribbons and 2 balls final, behind Spain and Israel.
 Then in July, the won bronze medals in the all-around and 3 ribbons and 2 balls at the Cluj-Napoca World Challenge Cup.

 Peremeta represented Ukraine at the 2024 Summer Olympics alongside Diana Baieva, Alina Melnyk, Mariia Vysochanska, and Kira Shyrykina.
 The group qualified for the all-around final in third place, including having the highest score in 3 ribbons and 2 balls.
 Then in the all-around final, the group sat in second place after the 5 hoops, but after several major mistakes in 3 ribbons and 2 balls, the group dropped to seventh place.